madisonbetts/madisonbetts/README.md

 I am a fish ecologist and geneticist currently working as a contractor for NOAA's Northwest Fisheries Science Center.
 In my current role, I work on a variety of projects within the lab and in the field, with study species that range from marine mammals to giant manta rays and anadromous fishes.
 A large portion of my work centers on supporting the eDNA initiatives of the [Integrated West Coast Pelagics Survey](https://www.fisheries.noaa.gov/west-coast/science-data/integrated-west-coast-pelagics-survey).

-Although much of my current work is focused on marine ecology, my research interests and background reflect my deep passion for freshwater systems and their inhabitants, especially nongame fishes.
-This fall, I will dive back into the freshwater world as I begin my PhD at the University of Vermont, where I will be studying the effects of angling on black bass populations.
+Although much of my current work is focused on marine ecology, my background reflects my deep interest in freshwater fish ecology.
+This fall, I will dive back into the freshwater world as I begin my PhD at the University of Vermont, where I will be studying the effects of angling on black bass populations on Lake Champlain.

 ### The team I sailed with recently on the Bell M. Shimada as part of the IWCPS!
 ![The team I sailed with recently on the IWCPS](IMG_8947.JPEG)